 Just as we are sanctuary for our children, there are angels “out there” who help us and our children.
 I am grateful for these angels – those we know, those we are getting to know, and those who we are yet to meet.

 I pray that each of us have angels in our lives…and we see our homes and our presence as sanctuary for our children.
 Yes, you are sanctuary for your children.
 Let’s support, nourish, and resource each other in being sanctuary for our children.
 Can you imagine a world where millions of children had the experience of growing up with parents who considered themselves “sanctuary” for their children?!

 It takes a dose of focus and devotion.
 And we’ve got that, friends.
 We’ve got that.

 P.S.
 Please, don’t try to perfect this sanctuary!!!!
 We do NOT need another pressure on us as moms.
 My god.
 Just begin to see yourself as sanctuary.
 Begin to see yourself as a soft place to land in a harsh world.
 Begin to offer cushion, the kind you’d like coming home from being “out in the world.”
 Your presence is what matters.

 Set your child up to thrive.

-Sign up to get notified first about Lisa's new LIVE online experience Regarding Our Children, starting Fall 2018.
+Sign up to get notified first about Lisa's LIVE online experience Regarding Our Children, in March 2019.